wyaron/BoilerPlate/README.md

-# BoilerPlate - a template for making your water heater (boiler) smarter...

 In Israel the use of **solar** water heating systems is very common.
 More than 40% of homes use it daily and save lots of money.
 However, we do have some cold days...
 Winter in Israel starts in October-November and ends in March.
 For most Western Europeans, the winter will not look too serious...but still we all miss the sun and there is not enough of it for heating the water for us to shower.
 Thus we are forced to use an **electric** water heating system.
 Ask any Israeli about a bad winter day and he will tell you a story about a cold shower since he forgot to turn on the boiler...